🥨 Buy me a pretzel

 JerryElaine it’s her cat.
 Her cat had the fungus.
 So I need the tube

 Doctor(Thinking to himself) "Fungicide"?
-Fungus?
+Fungus? really need to take a bath.
+You stink.

 At the church.